seymagnn/Counterfactual_Explanations_of_Bank_Failure_Prediction_Models/README.md

 - `examples/`: Examples demonstrating the usage of counterfactual explanations.
 - `docs/`: Additional documentation or research papers related to the project.

-## Getting Started
+## Getting Started  <a name="getting-started"></a>

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine.
+2. Download the packages in the libraries folder.